 That's what that day, that moment, felt like to me.

-My dad has been at every significant event in my life!
+Dad has been at every significant event in my life!

 My wife noticed the other day, as a lot of family and friends were posting tributes to dad on their Facebook feeds, that almost all the tributes included a picture.

-Young Jay
+Young me

-When I was a kid dad was an audio/visual professor at a California state university.
+When I was a kid, dad was an audio/visual professor at a California state university.
 I still have no idea what he actually taught, but I do remember he would bring all these paintings and other artwork home from his students.

 He would set up a card table in the living room and grade all the art while watching TV, and I would sit under the card table and look at all of the paintings, drawings, and illustrations before handing them up to him.
 I love art because of moments like that.

-Teenager Jay
+Teenager me

-Teenage me found this incredibly embarrassing at the time, and it's been an inside joke in our family for years and years ("have you heard of the ASVAB?" in a mocking voice), but it's stuck with me to this day, my dad liked his job!
+Teenage me found this incredibly embarrassing at the time, and it's been an inside joke in our family for years and years ("have you heard of the ASVAB?" in a mocking voice), but it's stuck with me to this day, dad liked his job!

 - Then we went to northern Utah.

-- Then to Washington state.
+- Then to Washington state to see family and friends.

 - Then to Chicago, Illinois so I could visit the Art Institute of Chicago.
 Dad knew one of my favorite paintings hung there and he wanted me to see it in person.

-- Then home to Maryland.
+- Then home to mom and dad's house.

 He planned the whole thing, I was just along for the ride.
 And over the years I've thought of that trip so many times.
+I'm not sure he ever knew how much it meant to me to do that with him.

-Current Jay
+Current me

 A few weeks ago I sent a picture to him of a painting we were thinking of buying at the art fair, I wanted his thoughts.

-Two weeks ago, just hours before I drove him to the Emergency Room, he was feeling better so we went to lunch, he wanted Olive Garden because he felt like their soup, and mom reminded him I don't like the Olive Garden, and so he said we could go somewhere else.
+Two weeks ago, just hours before I drove him to the Emergency Room, he was feeling better so we went to lunch, he wanted Olive Garden because he felt like their soup, and mom reminded him I didn't particularly like the Olive Garden, and so he said we could go somewhere else.

+I told him if he wanted to go to Olive Garden, we're going to Olive Garden!
 None of us knew at the time that would be his last real meal, but even then, he was willing to go somewhere else to make sure I was good.
-That was my dad!
+That was dad!

 Stories